nathom/findflights/README.md

 # findflights

-This simple command line app automates the process of searching various sites for the cheapest roundtrip flight configuration.
+This application automates the process of searching various sites for the cheapest roundtrip flight configuration.

+## CLI Usage

 For example, if you want to travel from Southern California to the Bay Area and *only* care about the flight price, you can run